remix-run/remix-website/data/posts/remix-heart-vite.md

 In short, we’d effectively be building a worse version of Vite.
 So in [June 2023][june-2023], we started prototyping a Vite plugin for Remix.

-That left CloudFlare support in Vite as the last missing piece.
+That left Cloudflare support in Vite as the last missing piece.
 Today, we’re working directly with the CF core team and are confident that we can deliver best-in-class CF support before the Remix Vite plugin stabilizes.

 ## We’d love your feedback